Permaculture Design Course for Educators of Children: Starting 14th September 2022

 February: 1st, 8th, 15th

-If you pay the full amount at the beginning of the course you pay the following:
+If you pay the full amount before the beginning of the course you pay the following:

 Low waged (household income below £13k) £400